 IHG also offers a credit card through Chase.
-The current bonus is pretty good; it gives you 80,000 points for signing up and spending $2,000 in 90 days (personally, I used those miles to spend 2 nights at the Hotel Indigo Kensington, in London).
+The current bonus is pretty good; it gives you 80,000 points for signing up and spending $2,000 in 90 days.
+I used miles from my sign-up bonus for 2 nights at the Hotel Indigo Kensington, in London).
 The annual fee for this card is $89.
 You can read my review of this card at THIS LINK.

 The card also gives you automatic Platinum status with IHG.
 When checking in this can give you a better room and an amenity gift (or at least not the room over the dumpster).
 While this is a nice perk, I don’t give it a whole lot of value since in some of the hotels we’ve stayed, the upgrade wasn’t worth much.
 One example was the “club” room we were given at the Holiday Inn London Mayfair which I couldn’t imagine being much better than a regular room.